Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-MaryAnn Eldon over 2 years ago
+MaryAnn Eldon almost 3 years ago

 As a resident of Phoenix and a boardmember for Phoenix Spokes People, I request that the City of Phoenix adopt a Vision Zero component into the Roadway Safety Action Plan, because nobody wants to lose a brother, mother, daughter or grandpa to a traffic fatality.
 It is essential to have a Vision Zero component in the RSAP, as opposed to only using similar language, because this shows our commitment to the coalition of cities and states across the country that are part of the Vision Zero movement.